 All of this accumulates to 11 years in the industry and a keen insight to what boats are looking for in their crew.

-The job possibilities on a yacht are diverse.
-Since a boat is it’s own independent entity, they need everyone from laundry to engineers, deck crew to stewardesses, personal trainers to chefs and just about anything in between.
+The job possibilities on a superyacht are diverse.
+Since a boat is it’s own independent entity, they need everyone from laundry to engineers, deck crew to yacht stewardesses, personal trainers to chefs and just about anything in between.
 Depending on the size of the yacht, you could be expected to balance many roles or do one specific thing each day.
+Generally, a bigger yacht will have the budget to hire more specialized crew, where a small yacht will be searching for a few jack of all trades.

 Rather work in a hotel, resort or restaurant abroad?
 Learn how to best utilize LinkedIn to find hospitality jobs abroad!